Author: Peter Miller

 My path to getting diagnosed with Borderline Personality Disorder…

 I had issues throughout childhood, teens, and early adulthood in regards to anxiety, depression, emotions, and functioning in relationships.
-At a few points I went to doctors and therapists to investigate things, but the investigations were always short-lived, either because doctors offered suggestions and treatments to address the apparent physical manifestations of my problems (e.g., stomach problems or food intolerance) or I couldn’t connect with whoever was attempting to counsel me.
+At a few points, I went to doctors and therapists to investigate things, but the investigations were always short-lived, either because doctors offered suggestions and treatments to address the apparent physical manifestations of my problems (e.g., stomach problems or food intolerance) or I couldn’t connect with whoever was attempting to counsel me.

 My first experience of debilitating mental health issues as an adult was in 2009 (age 34) when I started having panic attacks.
 I experienced my first panic attack at work – seemingly out of the blue.
 It hit me fast and hard.
 I suddenly became frantic and started looking for somebody/anybody to support me through the panic symptoms and figure out a way to get me home.

 Over the years on my path of mental illness, I sought out other brief counselling and doctor consults.
-I recall only going to one or two therapy sessions and not really being motivated to explore meds.
+I recall only going to one or two therapy sessions and not being motivated to explore meds.
 Therapists gave me some tips for managing anxiety and explained why taking an antidepressant might be a good idea (to adjust certain brain chemicals, etc.).
-I mostly decided that going back for more therapy wasn’t necessary… truly having no idea that I needed so much more understanding and help than a couple short consults.
+I mostly decided that going back for more therapy wasn’t necessary… honestly had no idea that I needed so much more understanding and help than a couple of short consults.
 I just didn’t (or couldn’t) believe my mental health issues could run so deep and that my mental health needed to take a much higher priority in my life.